znlbdn/DBT-TPCH-Snowflake/README.md

 ```

 - Configure your dbt init project by filling the form that prompted
-- Named the project 'dbt_snow' and then enter
+- Named the project 'dbt_snowflake' and then enter
 - Chose Snowflake as adapter by fill 1 in the promp
 - Enter your username
 - Enter your password for username